Denver Sewer Scope Inspections (updated)

 - Indoor Backflow: Inside your home, inspectors will monitor for any signs of sewage backflow, such as water backing up in sinks, tubs, or toilets.

-- Foul Odors: The presence of unpleasant smells around your property can also be a hint of underlying sewer line problems.
+- Foul Odors: Unpleasant odors around your property may indicate underlying sewer line issues.

 - Mold Growth: Excess humidity and mold growth indoors can result from sewer line failures, prompting further investigation.

-Each of these signs can help inspectors determine if there are underlying issues with your sewer lines before even turning on their camera equipment.
+Each of these signs can help inspectors determine whether there are underlying issues with your sewer lines before they even turn on their sewer camera inspection equipment.

 Benefits of a Camera Sewer Scope?